 \subsection{Hardware Setup}

 As shown in Figure~\ref{fig:hdc_setup}, we positioned three FLIR Blackfly RGB cameras (Figure~\ref{fig:camera}) surrounding the scene on the upper floors overlooking the ground level at roughly 90 degrees apart from each other.
-Compared to a single overhead camera, multiple cameras ensure better pedestrian labeling accuracy.
-This is achieved by labeling the pedestrians from cameras that have the highest image resolution of the pedestrians (i.e., closest to pedestrians).
 The RGB cameras are connected to portable computers powered by lead-acid batteries.
 We also positioned three more units on the ground floor, but did not use them for pedestrian labeling.

-In addition to the RGB cameras, we pushed a cart through the scene (Figure~\ref{fig:camera}), which was equipped with a ZED stereo camera to collect both perspective RGB views and depth information of the scene.
+In addition to the RGB cameras, we pushed a cart through the scene (Figure~\ref{fig:camera}) equipped with a ZED stereo camera to collect both perspective RGB views and depth information of the scene.
 A GoPro Fusion 360 camera for capturing high definition 360 videos of nearby pedestrians was mounted above the ZED.
 Data from the on-board cameras are useful in capturing pedestrian pose data and facial expressions.
 The ZED camera was powered by a laptop with a power bank.
-Our entire data collection hardware system is portable and does not require power outlets, thereby allowing data collection outdoors or in areas where wall power is not convenient.
+Our entire data collection hardware system is portable and does not require power outlets, thereby allowing data collection outdoors or in areas where wall power is inaccessible.

-Cart data was collected multiple times during each data collection session.
-We pushed the cart from one end of the scene to another end, while avoiding pedestrians and obstacles along the way in a natural motion similar to a human pushing a delivery cart.
+During each data collection session, we pushed the cart from one end of the scene to another end, while avoiding pedestrians and obstacles along the way in a natural motion similar to a human pushing a delivery cart.
 The purpose of this cart was to represent a mobile robot traversing through the human environment.
 However, unlike other datasets such as \cite{lcas} or \cite{jrdb} that use a Wizard-of-Oz controlled robot, we used a manually pushed cart.
 This provided better trajectory control, increased safety, and reduced the novelty effect from pedestrians, as curious pedestrians may intentionally block robots or display other unnatural movements \cite{brvsvcic2015escaping}.